-We no longer need to speak to Radiology about ordering CT scans but please rationalise your use as much as possible. eg: Is there any reason to do a CT scan on a 99 year old who doesn't want brain surgery?
-The only exception is when we need to do a CTA of the head outside of a code stroke.
+We no longer need to speak to Radiology about ordering most CT scans but please rationalise your use as much as possible. eg: Is there any reason to do a CT scan on a 99 year old who doesn't want brain surgery?

+The exceptions which still require discussions are CT abdomens (with Radiology Reg) and when we need to do a CTA of the head outside of a code stroke.
 The NIISWA fellow needs to sanction these during hours, with the Radiology Reg vetting it outside of hours.